stonerlab/Stoner-PythonCode/README.rst

 The current version of the package on PyPi will be the stable branch until the development branch enters beta testing, when we start making beta packages available.

 Development Version
 -------------------

 The current development version is hosted in the master branch of the repository and will become version 0.10.
-There is no definitive list of features at this time.
-Better integration with pandas and xarray are under consideration as is depricating some of the less optimal parts of the api.

 New Features in 0.10-dev include:

     *   Refactor Stoner.Core.DataFile to move functionality to mixin classes
     *   Start implementing PEP484 Type hinting
     *   Support pathlib for paths
     *   Switch from Tk based dialogs to Qt5 ones
     *   Refactoring the **baseFolder** class so that sub-groups are stored in an attribute that is an instance of a custom dictionary with methods to prune and filter in the virtual tree of sub-folders.
+    *   Refactoring of the **ImageArray** and **ImageFile** so that binding of external functions as methods is done at class definition time rather than at runtime with overly complex __getattr__ methods.
+The longer term goal is to depricate the use of ImageArray in favour of just using ImageFile.
+    *   Introduce interactive selection of boxes, lines and mask regions for interactive Matplotlib backends.

 Build Status
 ~~~~~~~~~~~~